mortar-works/mortar-website/src/site/use-cases/balance.md

 pageImage: financial-processes.jpg
 homepageImage: balance_paymentallocation01.png
 description: |-
-  Balance is an intelligent income, collections and escalations system.
-Automating payment allocation and applying machine learning to transform how payments and schedules are created, agreed, monitored and updated.
+  Balance is an intelligent income and collections system.
+Balance automates payment allocation and applies machine learning to transform how payments and schedules are created, agreed, monitored and updated.
 order: 1
 ---